jbcodeforce/jbcodeforce.github.io/docs/data/cassandra.md

 ## Cassandra client API

-The code is under `asset-consumer` project and can be loaded into Eclipse.
-This component is deployed as container inside a kubernetes cluster like ICP.
-See code explanation, how to build and run in [this note](../../asset-consumer/README.md)

 In the pom.xml we added the following dependencies to get access to the core driver API:

 ```xml